apigee-labs/rapier/README.md

 title | `string` | The title of the API.
 Dublin Core title.
 The default is 'untitled' version | `string` | The version of the API.
-The default is 'initial' entities | [Entities](#entities) | The entities of the API. consumes | `array` of `strings' | The media-types that may be used by clients when providing data in POST and PUT requests.
+The default is 'initial' entities | [Entities](#entities) | The entities of the API. consumes | `array` of [Media Type](media_type) | The media-types that may be used by clients when providing data in POST and PUT requests.
 The valid values for the Content-Type HTTP header in those requests.
-May also be specified as a single string, which is interprested as a space-delimited list
+May also be specified as a single string, which is interpreted as a space-delimited list.
+This value can be overridden at a relationship level produces | `array` of `strings' | The media-types that clients can request from the server in GET, POST, PUT, PATCH and DELETE requests.
+The valid values for the Accept HTTP header in those requests.
+May also be specified as a single string, which is interpreted as a space-delimited list.
+This value can be overridden at a relationship level

 #### <a name="entities"></a>Entities